 Step 4

 Add the curry powder, cumin, coriander, and cayenne pepper to the skillet.
-Cook for around one moment or until fragrant.
+Cook for around one minute or until fragrant.

 Step 5